 Anomaly detection in time-series data

 Time-series data are observations that are recorded in a sequence of values over time.
 Each data point is timestamped when it was measured, and a value is allocated to it at the time it was recorded.
 This data is used to forecast expected anomalies within the data collected, and uncover outliers in the extreme data points within the dataset.
-Anomalies within the dataset are divided into three main categories:
+Manufacturing process data falls into this category.

 - Global outliers: Also known as point anomalies, global outliers exist outside the entirety of a dataset.
 They are the data points that deviate the most from other data within a given dataset.

 For example, if a control chart displays a data point outside the specified range, this can be considered a global outlier.